rdelga80/vite-portfolio/src/assets/articles/17-building-fastapi-strawberry-nextjs-rsc-pt3.md

         return get_all_users(db)
 ```

-Now our database session can be passed to the resolver.
+Now our database Session can be passed to the resolver.
 This also makes it easy to reuse all of your REST controllers, and convert them to be used for a Strawberry GraphQL implementation.